ibriks/FamilyTree/README.md

     Marko
     Robert
 </pre>
-New entry, child in family, parent not in family:
+New entry, child in family, parent not in family.
 <pre>
 Robert Josip
 </pre>